 Acceleration value on the z-axis az.

-Several tests have been carried out on a mixed urban-suburban road, specifically choose to obtain data on different road surfaces, collecting data for about 30 km.
-The typologies of road experimented (see Figure 3) are so divided:
+Several tests were carried out on a mixed urban-suburban road, specifically chosen to obtain data on different road surfaces.
+Data was collected for about 30 km, classifiable by road typology as follows (see Figure 3):